nitigsingh/pyiwr/README.rst

 pyiwr
 =====

-pyiwr is an advanced open-source library developed by researchers at the SIGMA Research Lab at IIT Indore.
-This powerful tool is designed to effortlessly convert raw ISRO Doppler Weather Radar (DWR) data files and Restructure dual-pol radar ISRO DWR NetCDF files into Py-ART compatible NetCDF files. pyiwr also provides a range of useful tools and visualization functions to facilitate working with and analyzing weather radar data.
+pyiwr is an advanced open-source library developed by researchers at the SIGMA Research
+Lab at IIT Indore.
+This powerful tool is designed to effortlessly read, analyze, and visualize Indian Doppler Weather Radar (DWR) data. pyiwr also provides a range of useful tools and visualization functions to facilitate Gridding data for Constant Altitude Plan Position Indicator (CAPPI), Radar Reflectivity correction, Radar Quantitative Precipitation estimation (QPE) using Polarimetric products, Radar Reflectivity Contour Frequency by Altitude Diagram and Time Series Analysis both spatially and at a given location.

 Features
 --------

--  Converts raw ISRO Doppler Weather Radar (DWR) data files into Py-ART compatible NetCDF files.
+-  Converts raw Indian Doppler Weather Radar (DWR) data files into radar/gridded objects NetCDF files.
--  Restructures dual-pol dwr NetCDF files with missing data moments and attributes into Py-ART compatible NetCDF files.
+-  Restructure and format correct the DWR NetCDF files with missing data moments and attributes.
 -  Converts radial sweeps format data into cartesian gridded data NetCDF files.
+-  Capable of merging multiple sweep files into a single volumetric CFradial file, with the facility of saving the files into gridded or CFradial format data after format correction.
 -  Provides convenient tools for data processing and analysis.
 -  Offers visualization functions for better understanding and interpretation of radar data.